 Once these species reach maturity, there are no predators except men capable of killing them, and their lifespan in the wild is approximately 70 years.
 Calves are born every three to six years and can take 10 years to mature.

-Sperm whales can dramatically dive after their prey, reach depths of 1,000 meters, and often stay underwater for up to 90 minutes before surfacing for air.
+They can dramatically dive after their prey, reach depths of 1,000 meters, and often stay underwater for up to 90 minutes before surfacing for air.

-It is believed that they hunt giant squid deep in the sea, and some sperm whales have been observed with sucker scars left by desperate undersea battles with this tentacled quarry.
+It is believed that they hunt giant squid deep in the sea, and some of these marine mammals have been observed with sucker scars left by desperate undersea battles with this tentacled quarry.